CYCLOP5/surface-dots/README.md

 ---

 ## Background
 I originally started the Hub in AGS, but eventually switched over to Quickshell.
 The AGS config is still included as an early prototype, it’s lighter and works, just not as feature-complete.
-As for the widgets, I built my own Flutter calendar simply because none of the existing ones looked quite right to me.
+Also, I built my own Flutter calendar (full app) and now playing (widget) simply because none of the existing ones looked quite right to me.

 ---
 <div align="center">